-Using our extensive project management experience we have created our own n Step family of methods.
+Using our 20 year project management experience we have created our own n Step family of methods.
 These draw on our experiences in a wide range of sectors and countries.
-Our fifteen years of personalising or creating Project Management methodologies for organisations feed in as well.
+Our work personalising or creating Project Management methodologies for organisations feed in as well.

 1 Step Project Management Methods